AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

   - Boot/`LauncherOption` is `Full` for multiboot configuration.
 If using only macOS, set to `Disabled`.
 - NVRAM/Bootargs:
   - `rtcfx_exclude=80-AB` — required for hibernation.
+  - `revpatch=auto,sbvmm` — sbvmm is required for system upgrades to Sonoma and above.
   - config_debug also has standard debugging bootargs.
   - Additional UUID E09B... contains HibernationFixup configuration.
 - PlatformInfo